Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: EQUILIBRIUM QUANTUM CORRELATIONS BETWEEN TWO EQUALLY ACCELERATED DETECTORS

-Unlike the entanglement $E_N$, the quantum discord (mutual information) may exist for long and still fluctuate over time in Figure~\ref{fig:2b}.
-We suggest that the evolution of the quantum discord (mutual information) in such systems can be understood as a competition between the decoherence effect among the systems due to the environment (field) and the system-environment (detectors-field) entanglement that such decoherence also tends to generate.
+Unlike the entanglement $E_N$, the quantum discord (mutual information) may exist for a long time and still fluctuate over time in Fig.~\ref{fig:2b}.
+We suggest that the evolution of the quantum discord (mutual information) in such systems can be understood as a competition between the decoherence effect among the systems due to the environment (field) and the system--environment (detector--field) entanglement that such decoherence also tends to generate.
 As we have seen, in this case the latter wins.
-The quantum discord is sustained due to the dominant system-environment (detector-field) entanglement over the decoherence or the disentanglement from the system (detector-detector).
-On the other hand, the system-environment entanglement does not boost the entanglement within or between the systems.
-Indeed, due to monogamy, the entanglement is usually further damaged and therefore easier to be destroyed as shown in Figure ~\ref{fig:1b}.
+The quantum discord is sustained because of the dominant system--environment (detector--field) entanglement over the decoherence or the disentanglement from the system (detector--detector).
+On the other hand, the system--environment entanglement does not boost the entanglement within or between the systems.
+Indeed, because of monogamy, the entanglement is usually further damaged and therefore more easily destroyed, as shown in Fig.~\ref{fig:1b}.